goblimey/ntripcaster/README.md

 That's the security sermon over.
 Now let's build an NTRIP caster.

 ## Installing the Caster

 There's a user called root that has special privileges.
 You need them to install things.
-Your VPS supplier may set things up so that you log in using another user that doesn't have those privileges.
+Your VPS supplier may set things up so that you log in using another user that doesn't have those privileges, but can get them.

 If so,
-you can get the extra privileges by putting "sudo" at the start of any command.
+you get the extra privileges by putting "sudo" at the start of any command.
 Forcing you to use sudo is safer because those privileges also allow you to make disastrous mistakes.
 Having to start each dangerous command with "sudo" is a reminder to be careful.
 Using docker makes things even safer, because it automates all of the dangerous operations.

-You can also add the sudo if you are root.
+You can also add the sudo if you are logged in as the root user, but it's not ncssary.
 It only wastes time,
 it doesn't do any harm.
 I'm going to add sudo to all commands that need it,